armory/documentation/_spinnaker_install_admin_guides/install-on-aws.md

 ### Connecting to other Kubernetes cluster

-If you've stood up Kubernetes on AWS with KOPS or some other Kubernetes tool, you should ensure you can communicate with your Kubernetes cluster with kubectl.
+If you've stood up Kubernetes on AWS with KOPS or another Kubernetes tool, ensure that you can communicate with your Kubernetes cluster with kubectl.

 Then, copy your kubeconfig file (this is typically located in `~/.kube/config) to your working directory: